jamz903/sillyarg/README.md

 3. AI Integration
 We integrated Gemini to retrieve the Top 5 most popular scents that matches the specified notes and fragrance qualities of the perfume selected.

+(NOTE: You will have to connect your own MONGODB_URI and API_KEY in an env file.)